 View this short video which explains the steps to follow when washing your dive gear to help protect our oceans from disease and pests.

-To find out how you can help stop the spread, click the link below:
+To find out how you can help reduce the risk of spread, click the link below: